hashgraph/hedera-mirror-node/README.md

-Additionally logs on each module container can be viewed to verify expected operation or dicipher issues - See [Troubleshooting](docs/troubleshooting.md).
+Additionally logs on each module container can be viewed to verify expected operation or decipher issues - See [Troubleshooting](docs/troubleshooting.md).

 Simply access the terminal on each container with the following command and refer to [Operations](docs/operations.md) document for directions on where and how to view logs